rakechen-0307/NASA-App-Challenge/README.md

 |Lunar|76|73|
 |Mars|2|2|

 It is worth noting that in many cases, while the events marked by the officials is present, we have also detected seismic events that are not marked by the officials.
-The results show that our algorithm can successfully detect the seismic events in most cases, and we are confident that it perfectly accomplished the task in a simple manner.s
+The results show that our algorithm can successfully detect the seismic events in most cases, and we are confident that it perfectly accomplished the task in a simple manners.